Privacy, data protection and copyright

 This does not apply to most data held by TRL Insight:

-• other than data collected through this website (see above), all data collection and processing is done manually by TRL Insight;
+- other than data collected through this website (see above) and newsletters (see below), all data collection and processing is done manually by TRL Insight;

-However, this policy describes all data held by TRL Insight, whether or not the GDPR applies to its processing.
+This policy describes all data held by TRL Insight to which the GDPR applies, but also much of the data to which the GDPR does not apply.
 This description is provided to provide you with clarity about TRL Insight’s operation and the sources from which TRL Insight obtains data.

 For some projects carried out by TRL Insight for clients, the contract with the client specifies that the client is the data controller and TRL Insight is the data processor, under the terms of the General Data Protection Regulation (GDPR).
 For any other data processing carried out by TRL Insight, TRL Insight is both data controller and data processor.
 If TRL Insight is contacting you with regard to a particular project, this contact will specify whether TRL Insight is data controller for this particular project.